-The Kanga on E 2nd is a vacation rental in Austin, TX designed by Kanga Room Systems.
+The Kanga E 2nd is a vacation rental in Austin, TX designed by Kanga Room Systems.
 They create high-quality wood product kits for accessory structures and tiny homes that you can build yourself or hire them to assemble.

 The Pocket House

+The abode's environmental features include walls coated with very low VOC paint.
 The house also has a few amenities that enhance its livability, including a high-efficiency washer and dryer and a compact patio for your outdoor enjoyment.

 The Pocket House has a three-night minimum stay.